-The Red Cross and FEMA now recommend having at least a 2-week supply of food and water at home.
+The Red Cross and FEMA now recommend having at least a 2-week food and water supply at home.
 They recommend non-perishable foods with long shelf lives.

-This list of foods with long shelf lives — most of which can be found at your local supermarket — is an excellent place to get started.
+This long-term food storage list of items with long shelf lives — most of which can be found at your local supermarket — is an excellent place to get started.

 See also: Foods which don’t require refrigeration.